YancyLi1117/My_Tiny_Projects/Final Review.md

 Limitation:

-Limited stable-state storage capacity of the network Many studies have been carried out recently to increase the capacity of the network without increasing much the number of the processing units
+Limited stable-state storage capacity of the network Many studies have been carried out recently to increase the capacity of the network without increasing the number of the processing units

 ## Introduction to Deep Learning